May to June

 Mountain Laurel is native to North America and was first recorded in 1624.

-- Mountain laurel trivia: Almost all of the parts of the mountain laurel are poisonous to wildlife and humans
+Almost all of the parts of the mountain laurel are poisonous to wildlife and humans.

-At the turn of the 20th century, over 3,000 women urged Connecticut’s state legislature to adopt the beautiful mountain laurel as the Connecticut state flower.
-Not everyone embraced the idea at first.
+At the turn of the 20th century, over 3,000 women urged Connecticut’s state legislature to adopt the beautiful Mountain Laurel as the Connecticut state flower.
+However, not everyone embraced the idea at first.
 One senator grumbled that floral emblems were unnecessary.
-Then he argued in favor of the clover to take the honor because it reminded him of a shamrock, which he truly admired.
-Ultimately, as supportive lawmakers received sprigs of mountain laurel on their desks, the mountain laurel prevailed and in 1907, it became the state flower of Connecticut.
+Ultimately though, as supportive lawmakers received sprigs of Mountain Laurel on their desks, it prevailed becoming the state flower of Connecticut in 1907.

-Each year visitors from Hartford and elsewhere head to Haystack Mountain State Park in Norfolk to hike amongst the laurel bushes.
+Each year visitors head to Haystack Mountain State Park in Norfolk to hike amongst the laurel bushes.
 Hikers can view these beauties under stands of spruce fir or in the open clearings along the trails.
-The mountain laurel’s beauty can be seen beyond the state of Connecticut.
-Its range stretches from southern Maine to northern Florida and westward to Indiana and Louisiana.
-In addition to being the state flower of Connecticut, the mountain laurel is also the state flower of Pennsylvania where it appears annually in the Appalachian Mountains.
+In addition to being the state flower of Connecticut, the Mountain Laurel is also the state flower of Pennsylvania where it appears annually in the Appalachian Mountains.

 Full Sun/Partial Shade